-- 1) Make sure Normal view is selected in the Workspace. - 2) Select a slide in the presentation. - 3) Open the Slide Properties dialog using one of the following methods: - Go to Slide > Slide Properties on the Menu bar. - Right-click in an empty area on the slide and select Slide Properties from the context menu. - 4) Click on Background to open the Background page (Figure 246) and select the type of background required.
-For more information on background types, see Chapter 2, Master Slides, Styles, and Templates, and Chapter 6, Formatting Graphic Objects.
+- 1) Make sure Normal view is selected in the Workspace. - 2) Select a slide in the presentation. - 3) Open the Slide Properties dialog using one of the following methods: - Go to Slide > Slide Properties on the Menu bar. - Right-click in an empty area on the slide and select Slide Properties from the context menu. - 4) Click on Background to open the Background page (Figure 247) and select the type of background required.
+For more information on background types, see Chapter 2, Master Slides, Styles, and Templates, and Chapter 6, Formatting Graphic Objects. - 5) Select from the various options for each background type to create a background for a slide. - 6) Click OK to save the changes to the background and close the Slide Properties dialog.